What Credit Score Is Needed for a Bank of America Travel Rewards Credit Card?

 Factors Affecting Credit Card Approval

-As mentioned, your credit score is crucial when applying for the Bank of America Travel Rewards Credit Card.
+As mentioned, your credit score is an important factor when applying for the Bank of America Travel Rewards Credit Card.
 However, these factors can also impact your approval chances:

 • Employment history: Lenders prefer applicants with stable employment, as it indicates a reliable income source.